The True Story of the #HelpFlorida StartupBus

 We set up buses from each region months in advance, individually interviewing hundreds of applicants in different specializations to narrow them down to the most diverse and complimentary people we think proscribe to our ideology.

-We told them that the journey was about testing themselves, becoming a team, building something cool, and having an amazing time.
-First time riders often get boughed down with I AM GOING TO BUILD THE NEXT AMAZING COMPANY EVER ON A BUS WITH SHITTY WIFI IN THREE DAYS WITH THESE COOL STRANGERS STRESS.
+We tell participants that the journey is about testing themselves, becoming a team, building something cool, and having an amazing time.
+First time riders often get boughed down with I AM GOING TO BUILD THE NEXT AMAZING COMPANY EVER ON A BUS WITH SHITTY WIFI IN THREE DAYS WITH THESE COOL STRANGERS stress.
 Our job as community leaders is to push them to think that, and then help them transition into understanding that the Bus ride is like hazing…my team slept at our unofficial hotel sponsor @TacoBell when our bus ran out of power 2 hours from RackSpace HeadQuarters in San Antonio.

 We make the riders pitch constantly…and we tell them to Always Be Pitching.